swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 ![](screenshots/merge_cells.PNG)

 Drag 'Customer' dimension into the merged cells.
+Make sure it is set on Horizontal.

 ![](screenshots/drag-customer-into-fourth-space-highlight.PNG)